QubitProducts/bamboo/README.md

     bamboo
 ````

+Bamboo is started by supervisord in this Docker image.
+The [default Supervisord configuration](https://github.com/QubitProducts/bamboo/blob/master/builder/supervisord.conf) redirects stderr/stdout logs to the terminal.
+If you wish to turn the debug information off in production, you can use an [alternative configuration](https://github.com/QubitProducts/bamboo/blob/master/builder/supervisord.conf.prod).

 ## Development and Contribution

 We use [godep](https://github.com/tools/godep) managing Go package dependencies; Goconvey for unit testing; CommonJS and SASS for frontend development and build distribution.